tetherto/wdk-pricing-provider/README.md

 ## 🔍 Usage Examples

-For detailed usage examples, please check the included test file `index.test.js` of this repository.
+For detailed usage examples, please check the included test files `index.test.js` and `index.integration.test.js` in this repository.

 This project is used in lib-wallet UI to provide client agnostic pricing functionality.